vglsraghu/VGLSDOC/Test.md

 The market determines the value, also known as an exchange rate, of the majority of currencies.
 Foreign exchange can be as simple as changing one currency for another at a local bank.
 It can also involve trading currency on the foreign exchange market.
-For example, a trader is betting a central bank will ease or tighten monetary policy and that one currency will strengthen versus the other.
+_For example_, a trader is betting a central bank will ease or tighten monetary policy and that one currency will strengthen versus the other.

 ### Other Features